merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ### Working with one (or more) metagenomes

-If you are working with metagenomes, you can use and run the same commands as we did with single genomes: {% include PROGRAM name="anvi-gen-contigs-database" %}
+If you are working with metagenomes, you can use and run the same commands that we ran on individual genomes, such as {% include PROGRAM name="anvi-gen-contigs-database" %}.

 ## Pangenomics